 Sole director companies

-- There will be an impact on income tax with more dividend income being paid – if the income tax payable exceeds £1,000 payments on account will need to be made in January and July of each year which have a cash flow impact in the first year of making payments on account.
+There will be an impact on income tax with more dividend income being paid – if the income tax payable exceeds £1,000 payments on account will need to be made in January and July of each year which have a cash flow impact in the first year of making payments on account.
 This is because there is a switch to HMRC collecting income tax in advance as opposed to arrears.
+Given the unprecedented situation with Covid-19 the payments on account for July 2020 have been deferred to January 2021.

 Companies owned by multiple directors